 |Nutritional Guidelines (per serving)|

-Posole, a.k.a. pozole, is a super easy and amazingly tasty stew made with pork, dried chiles, and hominy.
+Posole, also known as pozole, is a super easy and amazingly tasty stew made with pork, dried chiles, and hominy.
 To some people, posole is all about the garnishes.
-It is traditionally served with warm corn tortillas to help soak up the savory broth and topped with a variety of fresh, flavorful, and crunchy garnishes:
+It is traditionally served with warm corn tortillas to help soak up the savory broth and topped with a variety of fresh, flavorful, and crunchy garnishes including:

 - fresh cilantro leaves

 - chopped green onion

 - sliced or shredded radishes